-Anybody who has ever started out at the gym was once a newbie and knows what I’m talking about.
-It’s nerve wracking at first; feeling like your every move is being watched and judged in a place where you know the chances of failing are great.
+Anybody who has ever started out at the gym was once a newbie and knows what being new to the gym is all about.
+It can be nerve wracking at first – feeling like your every move is being watched and judged in a place where you know the chances of failing are great.

 I started out just like that – I used to hang around in the cardio area until the free weights looked empty enough for me to sneak in unnoticed…